Anatomy of a Lawsuit

 - Watching Trials Yourself

 More exactly, a lawsuit is a legal proceeding undertaken to redress an alleged legal wrong that is brought by one or more plaintiffs against one or more defendants in a court that wields jurisdiction over the litigants and over the subject-matter of the controversy.
-Once the lawsuit is properly begun, the Court has jurisdiction over the parties and over their dispute, and it therefore has the power to resolve the controversy by issuing interim orders and eventually a final judgment, which bind the parties and can be enforced against them.
+Once the lawsuit is properly begun, the Court has jurisdiction over the parties and over their dispute, and it therefore has the power to resolve the controversy by issuing interim orders and eventually a judgment, which binds the parties.
+The losing party at trial can seek to have a judgment reversed on appeal, and the losing party in an appeal can request a review of its case and a reversal of the appellate court’s decision by a state supreme court in state cases or the United States Supreme Court in federal cases.
+When all appeals and reviews have been exhausted or waived, the final judgment then in place is binding and can be enforced against the losing party or parties.

 After a lawsuit is begun, but before it is concluded, the parties can agree to settle it at any time.
 If they fail to do so, the Court will ultimately decide the case by either dismissing it or entering a judgment against one or more of the parties.

-The Court in which the lawsuit is litigated is called the court of first instance or the trial court, and its decision in the case can be appealed, as can certain of its interim orders made before its final decision.
+The initial court in which the lawsuit is litigated is called the court of first instance or the trial court, and its decision in the case can be appealed, as can certain of its interim orders made before its final decision.
 The original judgment might or might not be modified or reversed by an appeal, but eventually there will be a final judgment from which no more appeals can be made.
 This final judgment constitutes the definitive resolution of the controversy, and the parties can never again complain about the matters in dispute in this controversy.
-It has been thus resolved.
-This definitive resolution is called res judicata, and the related doctrine of collateral estoppel can be used to bar a re-litigation of specific issues in a subsequent proceeding.
+Those matters have been conclusively adjudicated and definitively resolved.
+This definitive resolution is called res judicata.
+A related doctrine called collateral estoppel can be invoked to bar a re-litigation of specific issues in a subsequent proceeding.

-Let’s further suppose that I was under contract to sell these tomatoes to a famous French chef, named Paul DuBois, who lives in France but shops for the best tomatoes all over the world.
-Chef DuBois intended to use my tomatoes to make his world-famous “authentic tomato sauce”, which he sells in grocery stores across Europe and North America, with an expanding market in Asia and Latin America.
-Since he cannot buy tomatoes from me, he is forced to buy his produce instead from another gardener whose tomatoes, unlike mine, are infested with the e-coli bacteria.
-Dubois’ tomato sauce then kills seventeen innocent customers, one of whom was a 29 year-old neurosurgeon with a lifetime earnings probability of at least $20 million.
-Dubois’ food products in the meantime suffer horrible press around the world, and his once promising business collapses irreparably.
+Let’s further suppose that I was under contract to sell these tomatoes to a famous French chef named Paul DuBois, who lives in France but shops for the best tomatoes all over the world.
+Chef DuBois intended to use my tomatoes to make his world-famous “authentic tomato sauce,” which he sells in grocery stores across Europe and North America, and which he has made plans to sell in various parts of Asia and Latin America.
+Since he cannot buy tomatoes from me, he is forced to buy his produce instead from another gardener, whose tomatoes, unlike mine, are infested with e-coli bacteria.
+DuBois’s tomato sauce then kills seventeen innocent customers, one of whom was a 29 year-old neurosurgeon, whose expected lifetime earnings were at least $30 million.
+In the meantime, Dubois’s tomato sauce and other food products suffer horrible press around the world, and his once promising business collapses irreparably.

-Dubois resolves to have justice, exclaiming in fury: “I will sue everyone responsible for this catastrophe.
+Desolated by his ruin, Chef Dubois resolves to have justice, exclaiming aloud: “I will sue everyone responsible for this catastrophe.
 I will have justice from everyone involved, even if it is the last thing that I ever do!”
 (He says this in French, but I have given you the translation).

 This then will be our example.

-You see my “private justice”, however pleasing to me in my daydreams, is fraught with peril and is very likely to miscarry horribly.
+You see my “private justice,” however pleasing to me in my daydreams, is fraught with peril and is likely to miscarry horribly.
 I cannot accost my neighbor, even if he has stolen my tomatoes, and even if I have videotape of the entire incident.
-If I do so, I perhaps run the peril of my life, or perhaps I involve my family and his in an ever-worsening rivalry.
-If nothing else I fear that I will be arrested and publicly disgraced.
+If I do so, I perhaps run the peril of my life, or must involve my family and his in an ever-worsening rivalry.
+If nothing else, I fear that I will be arrested and publicly disgraced.

 I never even have to consider these points because I belong to a civilized society in which disputes are resolved by rule of law, not by brute force or private justice.
-Those who breach the peace refuse to accept these bedrock principles, and the law must be especially firm in its dealings with them (but this is another topic, reserved for another day).
+Those who breach the peace refuse to accept these bedrock principles, and the law must be especially firm in its dealings with them.

 In a civilized society we resolve conflict by rule of law, using regular, pre-defined procedures that meet standards of due process.
 Anything less is lawlessness and barbarism.